Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Introduction

-Manual analysis of these signals is time-consuming, subjective, and prone to errors \cite{cook2020ecgaccuracy, breen2022ecg}.
+Manual analysis of ECGs is time-consuming, subjective, and prone to errors \cite{cook_accuracy_2020, breen_ecg_2022}.
 As a result, there has been a growing interest in machine learning approaches to enhance the accuracy and efficiency of heart arrhythmia detection using ECGs.
-Conventional methods extract user-defined features from ECG signals (such as statistical, Fourier, or morphology-based features) followed by the application of different classifiers, e.g. Support Vector Machines or K-nearest neighbors \cite{usha2021automated, baraeinejad2022ecgpatch, ebrahimzadeh2010detection, moghaddam2024graph, bertsimas2021machine}.
-More recently, deep learning has gained prominence for its ability to extract features automatically and classify heartbeats as normal or arrhythmic \cite{yu2021automatic, lai2020nonstandardized, singh2024arrhythmia, anand2024enhanced, rajkumar2019arrhythmia, daydulo2023cardiac, chen2024implementing, cui2023deep}.
-Although deep learning-based approaches often outperform traditional methods in terms of accuracy, their training procedures are brittle with respect to initial conditions and dataset breadth, and their operation and results lack interpretability.
+Conventional methods extract user-defined features from ECG signals (such as statistical, Fourier, or morphology-based features), followed by the use of various classifiers (e.g., Support Vector Machines or K-nearest neighbors) \cite{usha_kumari_automated_2021, baraeinejad_design_2022, ebrahimzadeh_detection_2010, epmoghaddam_graph-based_2024, bertsimas_machine_2021, sharma_wavelet_2019, AlShammary-Leibler_2024}, or cluster analysis techniques \cite{yeh_analyzing_2012}.
+More recently, deep learning has gained prominence for its ability to automatically extract features and classify heartbeats \cite{yu_automatic_2021, lai_non-standardized_2020, singh_novel_2024, anand_enhanced_2024, rajkumar_arrhythmia_2019, daydulo_cardiac_2023, chen_implementing_2024, cui_deep_2023, akkus_spindle_2025}.
+Although deep learning-based approaches often outperform traditional methods in accuracy, their training procedures are brittle with respect to initial conditions and dataset breadth, and their operation and results lack interpretability.